MetaVigil

 The piece that connects you to her.

 The sensor does the sensing.
-The phone is where you actually feel the value — the moment your day gets a little quieter because you already know Mom's morning went fine.
+The phone is where the value actually lands.
+It's the moment your day gets a little quieter, because you already know her morning went fine.

 Always with you.

 The MetaVigil app for iOS 17+.
-Where you check in, where you respond, where you trust the system enough to stop worrying.
+Where you check in, where you respond, and where you eventually trust the system enough to stop worrying.

 Five-second check-in.